FoveHMD/UnityPlugin/FOVE Unity Plugin Guide.md

 The "Settings" tab (near the top of the window) shows any global settings.
 At the moment there are only two settings:

 * *Force Calibration*: Default off.
 If you check this, then every time you start play, it will force the FOVE runtime to recalibrate.
 Typically you would leave this off, however in some cases (such as trade show demos) it may be useful to have this.
+* *Custom Desktop View*: Allow you to render a different view on your desktop display.
+See above [Display a different view on PC display](#display-a-different-view-on-pc-display) section for more details.
 * *World Scale*: Default 1.
 This is the number of Unity units which represent 1 meter in your game/simulation.
 Unity's physics engine assumes 1 as well, so if your assets are different and you use Unity's physics in any way, make sure you adjust the gravity constant for your scale.
 Changing this value is important because we have to adjust eye separation and HMD offset so that the world "feels" right inside VR.

 ### Oversampling Ratio